SSyncropel Docs

 Every error response includes a request_id — include it in support tickets for fast triage.

-Audit on your substrate
+Audit on your own records

 • tokens_input, tokens_output — what was billed

-• model — what was actually served
+• model — what was served

 • tier — paid / anonymous / self-host